 Employees wishing to request an extension provided for in this Rule must submit their request prior to the expiration date of the six(6) month period or prior to the expiration of any previously approved extension.

-Complete the Residency Extension Request form (available at right) and submit to the District Office of Human Resources attention Michael Long at email@example.com.
+Complete the Residency Extension Request form (available at right) and submit to the District Office of Human Resources attention Nicole Dax at firstname.lastname@example.org.
 Contact the Human Resources Department at your location if you are unsure of your hire/promotion date, expiration date or have any other questions.
 Any Extension forms submitted at any college HR Department will be sent to District Office of Human Resources for processing.

 Change of Address Procedure

 All employees that have recently complied with their Residency Requirement OR any employees that move residence while a FT employee are required to access PeopleSoft Self-Service to edit their address of record when a change is made.
 PeopleSoft Self-Service is accessible via the 'Faculty & Staff' menu selection above.
 Select the 'HR Self-Service' link.
 Login using your CCC login information and go to Home and Mailing Address in the Personal Information section.

 [A full-time employee who represents to the Office of Human Resources that he/she resides in the City of Chicago at the time of his/her hire or at any time thereafter and 1) who subsequently moves his/her actual residence from the City of Chicago, and 2) fails to notify the Office of Human Resources by editing his/her address in PeopleSoft Self-Service as required shall be deemed to have made a material omission of fact for the purpose of concealing his/her actual residence.]